foundation-model-stack/fms-hf-tuning/architecture_records/002-acceleration-framework.md

 ### Acceleration Methods

 A top priority is to incorporate methods that enchance PEFT.
-While PEFT is known to be memory efficient, it is known to be slower than full-finetuning if not *properly optimized*.
+While PEFT is known to be memory efficient, but certain scenarios it is has been shown to converge more slowly than full finetuning, e.g., see this [ICLR paper, Fig. 1](https://arxiv.org/pdf/2304.14999.pdf).
 Also, another topic of interest is to add support for 4D masks to enable packing while instruction tuning; this acceleration may require some adjustments to the data processing.
 1. Add 4-bit `triton` kernels for PEFT base weights.
 2. Add fused kernels for PEFT base models, as well as reusable kernels for other models (e.g. cross-entropy loss, RoPE).
 3. Add support for 4D masking (may require `TuningAccelerationPlugin.augmentation` to also access the datasets).